PopulateTools/populate.tools/_careers/data.md

 ## Your first year

-- Responsible of data in Populate
+- You are Responsible of data in Populate
 - Our workflows and pipelines are more mature
 - Creating new data projects is a smooth process
 - Data analysis has been used in different projects, not only Gobierto Contratos
-- There are different ML models deployed
+- You have deployed different ML models

 ## This role is for you if...